thorin-schiffer/freeturn/Readme.md

 * Initialize pipenv environment: `pipenv install --dev`.
 Dev install dev deps for running tests.
 * Enter virtualenv: `pipenv shell`
 * Run ipython console: `ipython`.
 Verify you are in the right env
-* Copy dotenv template to .env and fill it up: `cp .env_template .env`
+* Copy dotenv template to .env and fill it up: `cp .env_template .env`.
+See https://github.com/joke2k/django-environ for more information.
 * Install pre-commit hooks with: `pre-commit install`.
 Read more about pre-commit: https://pre-commit.com/

 ```python